denten-books/plain-text/5-surface.md

-"Historically unforeseen, barely a thing, software's ghostly presence produces and defies apprehension," Wendy Chun wrote in her *Programmed Visions*, an influential monograph that continues to shape the field of software studies.
+"Historically unforeseen, barely a thing, software's ghostly presence produces and defies apprehension," Wendy Chun wrote in her *Programmed Visions*, an influential monograph that continues to shape the field of software studies [@chun_programmed_2011, 3]

 One could hardly call early programmable media ephemeral.
 Anecdotes circulate about Father Roberto Busa, an early pioneer of computational philology, who,